Struggling with Arthritis Flare-Ups?

 What You Can Do:

-• Avoid Polluted Areas: On days with poor air quality, I try to stay indoors.
+• Avoid Polluted Areas: Stay indoors on days with poor air quality.

 8. Joint Protection and Ergonomics